madelinefruin/Tutorial/TEMPLATE.md

 ## Getting Started

 You will receive an ESP32 board and USB-C to USB-C connector cable.
-The ESP32 is (INSERT BASIC DESCRIPTION HERE).
-We will be using it very simply, you do not need to understand everything it can do for this tutorial.
+The ESP32 board utilizes the ESP32 (obviously).
+The ESP32 is a system on a chip with Wifi and bluetooth capacbilities.
+This means that it can be used to make IoT projects(Internet of things).
+However, we will be using it very simply, you do not need to understand everything it can do for this tutorial.

 You will also receive a breadboard, jumper cables, and resistors.
 The rows of the breadboard are connected while the columns are not.
 The resistors and jumper cables should fit snuggly into the holes of the breadboard.